 Environment Policy 1.2.
-Consider the

-functions and processes of the natural environment in project planning and review.
+Consider the functions and processes of the natural or functions and processes of the natural environment in project planning and review.

 Environment Policy 1.3.
 Protect and restore marine shorelines, riparian areas, wetlands, floodplains, and estuaries.